Multi-dimensional chaos I: Classical and quantum mechanics: Quantum scattering amplitude of the pinball system

 of the remaining eigenvalues.

-Because of computational constraints, we cannot go to very large $k$ to obtain a large number of eigenvalues for the statistical analysis from a single $S(k)$.
-Instead we sample the system at multiple values of $k$ and check the average distribution of spacings when all are combined together.
-After we remove the eigenvalues near $\lambda=1$, we find that the average density of the remaining eigenvalues is approximately constant.
+We performed the analysis by sampling the system at multiple values of $k$ and checking the average distribution of spacings when all are combined together.
+After removing the eigenvalues very near $\lambda=1$,\footnote{More precisely, we selected only eigenvalues with $\lambda = e^{i\phi}$ with $0.1 < \phi < 2\pi-0.1$.
+The threshold of 0.1 was chosen by examining the eigenvalue density and choosing a region where it is approximately constant, to eliminate any ``edge'' effects from the special point $0$/$2\pi$.} we find that the average density of the remaining eigenvalues is approximately constant.
 Then, we can find agreement with the Wigner--Dyson distribution of the GOE, equal to the expected distribution of spacings of eigenphases in the COE:

 and the corresponding distribution of the normalized spacing ratios, $\tilde r_n = \min\left(\frac{\delta_{n+1}}{\delta_n},\frac{\delta_n}{\delta_{n+1}}\right)$ \cite{Atas:2013dis},

 However, in order to see this one must consider a sufficiently asymmetric configuration of the three disks, as noted before.